-Shortlisted for the Booker Prize 2023.
-A mother faces a terrible choice, in Paul Lynch’s exhilarating, propulsive and confrontational portrait of a society on the brink
+Paul Lynch’s fifth novel is the winner of the Booker Prize 2023.
+A mother faces a terrible choice, in his exhilarating, propulsive and confrontational portrait of a society on the brink

 On a dark, wet evening in Dublin, scientist and mother-of-four Eilish Stack answers her front door to find the GNSB on her doorstep.
 Two officers from Ireland’s newly formed secret police want to speak with her husband.